 EFFECTS: So your deconstructive tendency is even at work against your own practice.
 Placing the real piece of paper in the painting where you would expect to see an illusion is almost a cubist move—so, in a counter direction, you also allow modernism to disrupt your trompe l’oeil.

 LM: Never let them catch your tail!
 Always keep moving.
 Keeping things a bit under the radar means I can say a lot.
 I always make a comparison with the Dana Schutz painting of Emmett Till and the kind of furore around that.
 The best critique of that came around painting itself, the way it was painted, and the function of painting.
 It made me think about my choice to, say, make a painting of a fascist interior mood board.
-The difference is that you can talk about something violent and visceral—but you bounce the image through a set of mirrors, so it’s never about being shocking or using the attention economy.
+The difference is that you can talk about something violent and visceral—but you bounce the image through a set of mirrors, so it’s never about shock value.
 Instead you try to do it the way that literature can, by going a more subtle way, which I find more personally affecting.

 EFFECTS: I love your ‘quodlibet’ painting in which we see works by a famous designer, artist and philosopher, all of whom—though your painting doesn’t let on—are either paedophiles or defended paedophilia…